in

 Thar Movie Review: Direction

-Even though you get a sense that the movie is displayed through a never-like-before perception, the director has experimented a little too much as you will get confused about the locations of the different places shown throughout the story.
+Even though you get a sense that the movie is displayed through a never-before perception, the director has experimented a little too much as you will get confused about the locations of the different places shown throughout the story.
 You won’t understand the roads; you won’t get to know until the end where the hell police station is and why Surekah Singh ( the inspector) wears a jacket in such a hot environment.
 Some scenes are stretched way too much, increasing the length of the story that would have felt a way better if made crisp and fast.
 The experiment also has some good scenes to show, and it is every time the brutality is shown.

 Thar Movie Review: Performances